-A controversial North Pole explorer’s fraudulent claims are part of failed oil company ventures, a mail fraud conviction and jail time.
+He was a controversial North Pole visitor whose fraudulent claims were part of failed oil company ventures, a mail fraud conviction, and jail time.

 Arctic explorer Dr. Frederick Albert Cook in 1908 made the widely accepted claim to have reached the North Pole.